Bastiaantjuhh/duckypad-config/README.md

 Nr | Name | Description
 --- | --- | ---
-1 | MacOS | Used for MacOs based operations
+1 | Index | Home with shortcuts to all of my profiles 2 | MacOS | Used for MacOs based operations
-2 | Numpad | Since I have no numpad on my keyboard a Numpad block 3 | Chat | Fast reply to chats with default anwers and emoji's 4 | MS VsCode | My favorite IDE shortcuts
+3 | Numpad | Since I have no numpad on my keyboard a Numpad block 4 | Chat | Fast reply to chats with default anwers and emoji's 5 | MS VsCode | My favorite IDE shortcuts
-5 | MS Teams | Using for online meetings
+6 | MS Teams | Using for online meetings
+7 | blank | blank
-6 | Adobe AI | Adobe Illustrator most used shortcuts
+8 | Adobe AI | Adobe Illustrator most used shortcuts
-7 | Adobe PS | Adobe Photoshop most used shortcuts
+9 | Adobe PR | Adobe Premiere Pro most used shortcuts 10 | Adobe PS | Adobe Photoshop most used shortcuts
-8 | Excel | Some functions and keys I use a lot in Excel
+11 | iOS | Planing to use later...

 ## Changelog
+### v2
+- Added: Index, iOS, Premiere Pro
+- Removed: Excel

 ### v1
 - Added information in `README.md`